yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-admin/cloud-admin-apikeys.md

 To use the API, in addition to an API key, you need the following:

 - Your YugabyteDB Managed account ID.
 To view your account ID, click the **Profile** icon in the top right corner of the YugabyteDB Managed window.
 The account ID is also displayed in the API Key Details.
 - The project ID.
-The project ID is the unique identifier of the YugabyteDB Managed project under which database clusters can be deployed.
+The project ID is a unique identifier of the YugabyteDB Managed project under which database clusters can be deployed.
 Currently, accounts have only one project.
-To obtain the project ID, call the _GET projects_ API.
+To obtain the project ID, call the [_GET projects_ API](https://api-docs.yugabyte.com/docs/managed-apis/tvsjh28t5ivmw-getting-started#project-id).

 For more information, refer to [Getting Started](https://api-docs.yugabyte.com/docs/managed-apis/tvsjh28t5ivmw-getting-started) in the API documentation.